theblackwidower/Postgre-To-MySQL-Adapter/README.md

 # Postgre-To-MySQL-Adapter

-Did you build a website anticipating the use of a PostgreSQL database, and end up on a server using MySQL?
+Did you build a website anticipating the use of a PostgreSQL database, and end up on a server using MySQL or MariaDB?

 No?
 Well I did.
 So I created this.

-A simple PHP file you can include in your site header that detects if a server does not support PostgreSQL, and immediately generates several replacement functions that allows your Postgre-based site to interface with a MySQL database instead.
+A simple PHP file you can include in your site header that detects if a server does not support PostgreSQL, and immediately generates several replacement functions that allows your Postgre-based site to interface with a MySQL (or MariaDB) database instead.

 This is especially helpful if you're migrating your site between servers.